HELPING STUDENTS WHO START SCHOOL BEHIND: Proven Strategies to Close the Readiness Gap and Accelerate Academic Success (Preschool-Kindergarten)

 Provide daily opportunities for students to engage and collaborate in what numbers mean and how lesser numbers make up greater ones

-You will receive a comprehensive handbook packed with all the practical strategies, techniques and activities specifically designed for this seminar
+You will receive a comprehensive digital handbook specifically designed for this seminar and packed with practical strategies, techniques and activities

 Outstanding Strategies You Can Use Immediately